Academic freedom at Brigham Young University: Case studies

 In 2006, part-time faculty instructor Jeffrey Nielsen's contract was not renewed after he wrote an op-ed piece in the June 4 Salt Lake Tribune which criticized and opposed the LDS Church's stance on same-sex marriage.
 Darron Smith, an African-American, taught a course called "The African American Experience" from 1996 to 2006, when his adjunct faculty contract was not renewed.
 According to Smith, his termination was a direct response to his criticism of how the LDS Church has treated black people.

-In 2011, BYU placed physics professor Steven E. Jones on paid leave in connection with an internal investigation that a paper he authored on the causes finding that the World Trade Center towers fell on 9/11 because of pre-set explosives might not have met "scientific standards of peer review" and his failure of "appropriately distancing himself" from the University in his statements regarding his explosive theory.
+In 2011, BYU placed physics professor Steven E. Jones on paid leave in connection with an internal investigation that a paper he authored on the causes finding that the World Trade Center towers fell on 9/11 because of pre-set explosives might not have met "scientific standards of peer review" and his failure of "appropriately distancing himself" from the university in his statements regarding his explosive theory.
 Mr. Jones accepted early retirement while the investigation was in its early stages.

 In February 2012, Randy L. Bott made controversial racial statements that appeared in The Washington Post where Bott pointed to a passage in Mormon scripture that suggested to him that Cain's descendants were marked with dark skin and were prohibited from holding the priesthood.
 These statements were censured or condemned by BYU Administrators and the LDS Church and the Professor retired from BYU shortly thereafter.

-In 2021, the Salt Lake Tribune noted the tension between faith and scholarship (such as openly teaching evolution), and how the LDS Church now calls for a retrenchment which BYU professors fear.
+In 2021, the Salt Lake Tribune noted the tension between faith and scholarship, reviewing how BYU had navigated that tension over time (such as openly teaching evolution), and stating that a recent call to support church doctrines had the effect of "some professors worrying about what they might teach, write, or research."

+In 2023, Daniel Frost, a BYU professor, argued in Public Square Magazine that BYU enriches academia by seeking truth in the light of its specific religious beliefs, allowing "its scholars and students to pursue questions that would not be tolerated or supported at other universities."